kenahoo/RHadoop-Wiki/Getting-data-in-and-out.md

+* This document responds to several inquiries on data formats and how to get data in and out of the rmr system
+* Still more a collection of snippets than anything organized
+* Code is NOT tested
-(Thanks Damien for the examples and Koert for conversations on the subject)
+* Thanks Damien for the examples and Koert for conversations on the subject

 Internally `rmr` uses JSON-ish representation (see below) internally in v1.0 and the R native serde in v1.1 (We just cut a branch for the release candidate as of this writing).
 The goal is to make you forget about representation issues.
 But what happens at the boundary of the